justinkelly/justinkelly.github.io/_posts/2021-03-22-vala21-techcamp-powerbi-workshop.md

 ![2021-powerbi-33-section3-3.png]({{site.baseurl}}/img/2021-powerbi-33-section3-3.png)

-**Section 4**
+## Section 4

-Add library locations
+_Add library locations_

-Create correct link between books and loans
+Import the libraries.csv file

+Create a new column that we will use to linnk locations to loans

 ![2021-powerbi-34-section4-1.png]({{site.baseurl}}/img/2021-powerbi-34-section4-1.png)

+In the model view link the libraries to the loans

 ![2021-powerbi-35-section4-2.png]({{site.baseurl}}/img/2021-powerbi-35-section4-2.png)